TatevKaren/econometric-algorithms/README.md

 - Nwakuya, M.T., Ijomah, M. A., (2017).
 "Fixed Effect Versus Random Effects Modeling in a Panel Data Analysis; A Consideration of Economic and Political Indicators in Six African Countries".
 International Journal of Statistics and Applications 2017, 7(6): 275-279

 # 4: Random Effects Regression for Panel Data
+File name: EventStudy.do, EventStudy.py

+Another technique used to analyse Panel Data is Random Effects Model which exploits between-group variation over time.
+Random effects are estimated with partial pooling, while fixed effects are not.
+Partial pooling means that, if you have few data points in a group, the group's effect estimate will be based partially on the more abundant data from other groups.
+Random effects are simply the extension of the partial pooling technique as a general-purpose statistical model.
+This enables principled application of the idea to a wide variety of situations, including multiple predictors, mixed continuous and categorical variables, and complex correlation structures.
+The main assumption made in RE is that the deviations of subgroups from a parent follow the distribution of a random variable.

+Publications:

+- Gurka, M. & Kelley, G. and Edwards, L., (2012)."
+Fixed and random effects models".
+Wiley Interdisciplinary Reviews: Computational Statistics.
+4(10)